American Junior Golf Association

 The American Junior Golf Association (AJGA) is a "501(c)(3) nonprofit organization dedicated to the overall growth and development of young men and women who aspire to earn college golf scholarships through competitive junior golf."
 AJGA is considered by many leaders in the golf industry to be the premier junior golf association of the world.
-Evidenced of AJGA's premier standing is shown through support from such organizations as TaylorMade Golf, adidas Golf (national sponsors), Rolex (Premier Partners), the PGA TOUR and United States Golf Association (Association partners), and partnerships with more than 100 other organizations nationwide.
+Evidence of AJGA's premier standing is shown through support from such organizations as TaylorMade Golf, adidas Golf (national sponsors), Rolex (Premier Partners), the PGA Tour and United States Golf Association (Association partners), and partnerships with more than 100 other organizations nationwide.
 These relationships span multiple decades and help the AJGA focus its efforts on providing an unparalleled membership experience.

 The AJGA has run elite tournaments for junior golfers of both sexes in the United States since 1978.
-In 2019, the AJGA stages nearly 200 total events (including one-day qualifiers) per season.
+In 2023, the AJGA stages over 200 total events (including one-day qualifiers) per season.
 The Association is headquartered at Chateau Elan Resort in Braselton, Georgia.
 Currently, the AJGA focuses more on developing golfers at the highest skill levels of both sexes, preparing them for college golf, rather than fostering the recreational side of the sport, which is clearly conveyed in its mission statement.

 Playing with the AJGA

-Junior golfers between the ages of 12 and 19 are eligible to play in AJGA events, and members come from around the United States and nearly 70 world countries.
+Junior golfers between the ages of 12 and 19 are eligible to play in American Junior Golf Association (AJGA) events, and members come from around the United States and nearly 70 world countries.
 Players can qualify to take part through local and regional tournaments via the AJGA's Performance Based Entry system which consistently evaluates events for quality.
-Players who have the ability, but not the financial means to play a national junior golf schedule may qualify for the AJGA's ACE Grant program.
+Players who have the ability, but not the financial means to play a national junior golf schedule may qualify for the AJGA's Liberty National ACE Grant program.
 This grant provides reimbursements of tournament fees and travel expenses to provide an equal playing field for all junior golfers.